Conversion Optimization

 The small steps that a shopper takes towards finally converting are micro-conversions—after all, it takes an average of 8 touches to generate a conversion.

-For more advice, check out: 11 Brilliant Ways to Get More Micro-Conversions (For 2024)
+Further Reading: 19 Brilliant Ways to Get More Micro-Conversions (For 2025)

 The science behind this: Urgency is when a buyer feels like they need to act quickly—the bigger principle behind this is loss aversion, the trait people exhibit at feeling twice the pain than they’d have gaining something.